MachanNoob/cod4cfg/README.md

 6 - Strike
 8 - Backlot

-### Customize yourself
+### Others

 0 : Switch game volume between 0.01 and 0.4

-### Others
+F11 : Switch between diffent sizes in scoreboard player list F12 : Get screenshot.
+This will be saved on current mod folder
 Press . key : says xD colorful

 Use + and - on numberpad to attack and aim.